zwt233/Official-GAMLP/README.md

 ##### The OGB datasets can be fetched from https://ogb.stanford.edu/.

-##### All the other datasets can be fetched from https://github.com/GraphSAINT/GraphSAINT.
+##### The other datasets can be fetched from https://github.com/GraphSAINT/GraphSAINT.

 ### Results